-VAT returns are due to be submitted by the 19th of the month following the reporting period, however for businesses that file and pay electronically through ROS, an extension of the deadline is available to the 23rd day of the month instead of the 19th.
+VAT returns are due to be submitted by the 19th of the month following the reporting period.
+However, for businesses that file and pay electronically through ROS, a deadline extension is available to the 23rd day of the month instead of the 19th.

 Businesses can complete and submit their VAT3 return online in the ROS account, or complete the form in ROS Offline and use an uploader file for submission.
 The Annual Return of Trading Details should also be submitted online.